GeauxWeisbeck4/logseq-graph-instance-tpad/pages/WeisMind Newsletter Issue One - Welcome to WeisMind.md

 		- Using mindfulness to combat fear and anxiety
 		- Changing your perspective will change your reality
 		- History, political, psychological, and economic lessons to help you navigate what's happening
-		- Anything else that will help sharpen your mind,
+		- Anything else that will help sharpen your mind, help you live happier, and build a better future for everyone
+	- I can't wait to get started writing this newsletter as I have